jgaskins/anthropic/README.md

   # will be more stochastic.
   temperature: 0.5,

-  # You can pass an `Array` of tools to give the client a way to run custom code
+  # You can optionally pass an `Array` of tools to give the client a way to run
-  # in your app.
-See below for additional information on how to define those.
+  # custom code in your app.
+See below for additional information on how to
-  # The more tools you pass in with a request, the more tokens the request will
+  # define those.
+The more tools you pass in with a request, the more tokens the
-  # use, so you should keep this to a reasonable size.
+  # request will use, so you should keep this to a reasonable size.
+  #
+  # If no tools are specified, the model won't try to run any.
   tools: [
     GitHubUserLookup,
     GoogleDriveSearch.new(google_oauth_token),